 - Only REITs that have a listing or have applied for a listing on the Irish Stock Exchange and which have given notice to the Revenue Commissioners, are eligible for the REIT investment option.

-- Indicate which REIT investment is your preferred option and that you have the required funding for the inves Any investments in a REIT made prior to the granting of approval of a REIT
+- Indicate which REIT investment is your preferred option and that you have the required funding for the investment.

 - Any investments in a REIT made prior to the granting of approval of a REIT investment under the Immigrant Investor Programme will not be considered an eligible investment.
 The required minimum €2 million investment in a REIT must be made only after conditional approval has been granted.

 - Evidence of net worth of at least €2 million.